microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 | Exchange Backend | MAPI/emsmdb                 | Required                        | Ssl,Ssl128                  |
 | Exchange Backend | MAPI/nspi                   | Required                        | Ssl,Ssl128                  |

+SSL offloading for Outlook Anywhere is enabled by default and must be disabled for extended protection by following the steps shown [here](https://docs.microsoft.com/powershell/module/exchange/set-outlookanywhere?view=exchange-ps#example-3).

 ### Enabling Extended Protection using the script

 Before enabling Extended Protection in your Exchange environment, ensure you meet all the prerequisites listed in this document.